-Greater Wellington's key role in relation to implementing this cycling plan is to facilitate regional coordination.
-Greater Wellington is also responsible for advocating for cycling outcomes, particularly through local land use planning and funding processes, to seek consistency with regional policy adopted under the RLTS and the RPS.
-As the key agency responsible for implementing passenger transport activities, Greater Wellington also has a lead role in actions relating to the integration of cycling with the passenger transport network.
-Greater Wellington works closely with schools and workplaces to encourage and support the development of school and workplace travel plans, which encourage active modes of transport, through the regional travel plan programme.
+Greater Wellington has a key leadership role in advocating for implementation of this cycling plan.
+This will be achieved by facilitating regional coordination through the regional active mode forum, advocacy to central government policy development and funding processes, advocacy to local land use planning and funding processes (consistent with regional policy adopted under the RLTS and the RPS), implementing actions relating to the integration of cycling with the passenger transport network and working closely with schools and workplaces to encourage and support the development of school and workplace travel plans.

 Greater Wellington also manages large areas of recreational land in the form of regional parks, forests and river trails which provide opportunities for walking and cycling.